 Ohio Head-On Collision Lawyer

-If you’ve been in a head-on collision, it’s likely that you are facing medical expenses, lost wages, and the burden of replacing your vehicle.
-Hiring a lawyer to guide you through the insurance claims process can ensure that you get the highest settlement possible under your circumstances.
+If you’ve been in a head-on collision, you are likely facing medical expenses, lost wages, and the burden of replacing your vehicle.
+KNR can guide you through the insurance process and ensure that you get the highest settlement possible.

 Head-on collisions are the most brutal type of car accident, often resulting in severe injuries and vehicle damage.
 When two vehicles traveling in opposite directions collide head-to-head, the force of the impact is so devastating because the relative speed of the vehicles is doubled.
 For example, if two cars traveling at 30 mph collide head-on, it’s like an accident happening at 60 mph.
 Thus, a head-on collision may have serious consequences even at relatively low speeds.